tmj62113/Coffee-Shop-Map-Finder/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Installation
-Download 'Coffee Shop Map' and save it locally.
+Download 'Coffee Shop Map Finder' and save it locally.
 Once downloaded, you need to run `npm install` and then `npm start` in your console.
 `Create React App` provide a full working service worker.
 To show it in action you must run the application in `production build mode`.
 To do that, run `npm run build` to create a build version of the app and then `serve -s build` to serve the production build in localhost.
 **IMPORTANT**: `Node JS` and `NPM (Node Package Manager)` is **required** to install and run the application.
 Visit [Node.js](https://nodejs.org/) for more information.